 8. Keeping your contact lens case for more than three months.

 It’s very easy to get attached to things that you use on a daily basis, but a contact lens case should never be one of them.
-According to Veronica L. Isozaki, OD, optometrist at the USC Eye Institute, old contact lens cases are a common place where bacteria can grow, infecting your contact lenses and ultimately your eye.
+Old contact lens cases are a common place where bacteria can grow, infecting your contact lenses, and ultimately, your eye.
 To prevent bacteria growth, remember to let your case air dry during the day and be on top of replacing your case every three months.

 9. Removing your glasses with one hand.